Adam Roberts

 September 5, 2021 By

 The two parts of Diptych are very different from each other in both length and character.
 Part I is ca. 5 ½ minutes while Part II clocks in at 9 ½ minutes.
-Part I is about sound, touch, and line, and like Shift Differential, exhibits a range of sonority from light, ethereal touch to intense overpressure (this is enacted in the first 1:15, with a movement from niente to white noise and back again).
+Part I is about sound, touch, and line, and like Shift Differential, exhibits a range of sonority from light, ethereal touch to intense overpressure (this is enacted in the first sonority of the piece, with a movement from niente to white noise and back again).
 Subtle glissandi slide over each other and delicate lines sinuously snake upwards.
-Guttural sounds, anxious whispers and pensive harmonies combine to form a tense, contemplative atmosphere.
+Guttural sounds, anxious whispers, and pensive harmonies combine to form a tense, contemplative atmosphere.

 In contrast to Part I, Part II is more dynamic and gestural.
 The piece uses tetrachords as fundamental building blocks, combining and recombining them into intricate tapestries of sound.
 These move through different rates of time, as in the opening, which builds and stretches these chords into dense, warm clusters, and later, when they liquify into rapid scales off of which new melodic gestures leap.
 In the middle of the piece, the instruments chase and tumble over each other, further complexifying the texture.
 If Part I is a meditation on sound and experience, Part II is a visceral dance, pulling, stretching and pushing outward.